This post may contain affiliate links. Please read our disclosure policy.

 This really is The Best Stuffing Recipe Ever.
-It’s full sweet cranberries and apricots, crunchy walnuts, mushrooms, onion, and celery.
-The veggies keep this stuffing perfect moist without ever becoming soggy.
-It’s our family’s go-to Christmas and Thanksgiving stuffing recipe!
+It's full of sweet cranberries and apricots, crunchy walnuts, mushrooms, onion, and celery.
+The veggies keep this stuffing perfectly moist without ever becoming soggy.
+It's our family's go-to Christmas and Thanksgiving stuffing recipe!

 This is the Thanksgiving stuffing recipe we have been making for years.
 I know that claiming that it is the best stuffing recipe ever is quite a gigantic claim, but it's 100% true.
 Seriously, it's the best.

 When I first shared this recipe with you back in 2012, it was my handsome man who made it for me.
 Since then, it's become our go-to stuffing recipe.
 I have a feeling that once you try it, you'll make it for all your turkey dinners.